fat-fuzzy/rocks/apps/doc/src/assets/doc/graphics/Geometry2D.md

 ## Usage

-This component provides inputs to interact with a geometry in a `<canvas>` animation inside a `Sketch` component.
+This component provides inputs to interact with a 2D geometry in a `<canvas>` inside a `Sketch` component.
 The available inputs are _Position_, _Translation_, and _Scale_, implemented via the following components:

 - `Position` component in `graphics`